+Instructions:

-Instructions: Attached are detailed instructions to help you prepare for your colonoscopy.
+Attached are detailed instructions to help you prepare for your colonoscopy.
 Here's a checklist of things to do as you prepare for your colonoscopy.
 As you do each one, check it off the list by marking an "X" in each box.
 Make sure each box has been checked prior to coming in for your procedure.

-Before you Start (At Least One Week Before) Read these instructions carefully Purchase an 8.3 ounce bottle (14 day supply) of Miralax or a generic equivalent of this medication.
-This is available at pharmacies without a prescription.
-Purchase two 64 ounce bottles of Gatorade (or Pedialyte if you have diabetes).
-Do not purchase a red or purple colored flavor.
-Make sure you have no questions about your medications.
-If you do, call your doctor or 984-974-5050 to speak with our prep nurse.
-Make sure you've made arrangements for someone to drive you home from the colonoscopy.
-See the list of foods you can eat and should avoid starting three days before the test.
-One Day Before your Colonoscopy Breakfast - clear liquids only, no solid foods • Lunch - clear liquids only, no solid foods Dinner - clear liquids only, no solid foods Drink plenty of clear liquids throughout the day.
-Take one-half of the bowel prep in the evening as instructed.
-If you have diabetes and take Lantus take only 1⁄2 your typical dose.
-Day of your Colonoscopy Do not eat any solid food until after the colonoscopy.
-Take the second part of bowel prep as instructed, starting 4 hours before and finishing at least 2 hours before your colonoscopy appointment.
-After you complete the prep do not take any other liquid or food.
-Arrive 60 minutes before the scheduled time accompanied by an adult who will be available to drive you home.
-Do not take any diabetes medicine or diuretics (e.g., Lasix).
+Before you Start

+- Read these instructions carefully - Make sure you have your bowel prep.
+If not, call your doctor. - Make sure you have no questions about your medications.
+If you do, call your doctor. - Make sure you've made arrangements for someone to drive you home from the colonoscopy. - See the list of foods you can eat and should avoid starting three days before the test.

+One Day Before your Colonoscopy

+- Breakfast clear liquids only, no solid foods - Lunch clear liquids only, no solid foods - Dinner clear liquids only, no solid foods - Drink plenty of clear liquids throughout the day - Take three-fourths of the bowel prep in the evening as instructed - If you have diabetes and take Lantus take only 1⁄2 your typical dose.

+Day of your Colonoscopy

+- Do not eat any solid food until after the colonoscopy. - Take the remaining one-fourth part of bowel prep as instructed and finish no later than 2 hours before your colonoscopy appointment. - After you complete the prep do not take any other liquid or food. - Arrive 1 hour before the scheduled time accompanied by an adult who will be available to drive you home. - Do not take any diabetes medicine, diuretics (e.g., Lasix), or blood pressure medicine that ends with "-pril" or "-artan."

-If you have any questions or need to reschedule your exam please call 984-974-5050.
-If you have an urgent question between 4:00PM -7:30 AM please page the GI fellow on call at 984-974-1000.
+If you have any questions or need to reschedule your exam please call 919-843-7200.
+If you have an urgent question between 4:00PM -7:30 AM please page the GI fellow on call at 919-966-4131.